 Trek price does not include cost of transportation to McCarthy or lodging in McCarthy before and after the trek as there are several options we can discuss.

-From the lofty ridge we have terrific views of the high mountains that are all around us.
-After taking our fill of the scenery we drop down into the valley below where exploring of a different sort awaits.
-The ruins and relics from gold mining days invites investigation all along the creek valley.
-We will stop for lunch at the old town site of Chititu Camp and explore the ruins.
-From Chititu it's a pleasant hike down the remains of an old mining road as we leave the mountains behind adn head into May Creek near the Nizina river.
+One the last two days we get a bit of a bonus as we hike down Rex Creek, the site of some gold mining and dredging operations from early in the last century.
+The ruins and relics left behind from gold mining days invite investigation all along the creek valley.
+We spend the last night of our hiking trip near the old town site of Chititu Camp.
+There are still some old structures in various stages of collapse that we can explore.
+From Chititu it's a pleasant hike down the remains of an old mining road as we leave the mountains behind and head into May Creek near the Nizina river.

 The Adventure at a Glance

 7 days/6 nights trekking in Wrangell-St. Elias National Park

 Difficulty: A mix of strenuous and more moderate days